Chadtech/CtPaint/README.md

 * Menu click region ( or cancel option )
 * Zoom blur bug
 * Make all menu tools cursor pixel compatible
+* Redraw menu images to highlight the 'n' in 'cancel' since 'c' is not an acceptable short key

 ------- LICENSING